Introduction to classical and quantum integrability

 and then use properties of the underlying algebra to find the coefficients $ \cL_x^{(i)} $ and $ \cL_t^{(i)} $.

 We discuss below, in the examples and exercises some cases where the Lax connection is known, and in the appendix \ref{app:Lax} we explain how to systematically construct the Lax connection for the equations in two integrable hierarchies called mKdV and AKNS.
-They are one of the rare examples where one can construct the Lax connection in a systematic way.

 Let us now talk a little about a model that plays an important role in integrability and use it to exemplify the Lax connection.

 \paragraph{Example:} Sine-Gordon (S-G) model

 The Sine-Gordon model is probably one of the most well known integrable models.
 It appears in both classical and quantum integrability, it has two supersymmetric versions and it plays a role in areas that range from condensed matter to string theory.
 Its equation of motion is a nonlinear differential equation given by